deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table presents the results of supervised fine-tuning experiments with different data compositions (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) and shows that combining CoT and direct responses yields the best performance.
+> The table presents the results of supervised fine-tuning experiments on various vision-language models with different data compositions, showing that combining both direct and chain-of-thought data leads to improved performance on both prompt types.

 {{< table-caption >}}